mitchellh/go-glint/README.md

 * **Mount/Unmount Callbacks.** Glint components should be provided with a way to detect when they're mounted, unmounted, and other events within a document.
 This can be used for initialization and cleanup.

-* **Custom renderers.** We want to support custom renderers that can take the common component tree and choose to render and draw frames differently.
-This would allow Glint to be able to output JSON streams, draw to interfaces such as Slack, and others all using the same component model.